Lecture 14

 Recall the most common way to visualize a stable CT LTI system is via a Bode plot.

-This is easy to do given an expression for \(H(j\omega)\) using a computer.
+This is easy to do given an expression (with no unknown parameters) for \(H(j\omega)\) using a computer.
 But what if we are not given an expression?
 How do we proceed?

 System Identification

-From this, knowledge of manually contructing Bode plots can give information about the order of the system, type if a filter, and a credible transfer function.
+Given the frequency sweep data, knowledge of manually constructing Bode plots can give information about the order of the system, type of a filter, and a credible transfer function.

 Consider a generic transfer function of a stable system